 Too, consideration for those who browse using speech readers or very large fonts due to sight impairment must be taken into account.
-And that can range from my normally correctable 61-year-old eyesight to persons struggling with much more severe impairment.
+And that can range from my normally correctable 65-year-old (as of 2015) eyesight to persons struggling with much more severe impairment.

 The Web designer is thus faced with a host of choices to make which either limit what can be included in a page design or exclude some users.

 One obvious answer is to simply have Web pages that consist only of text and with no interactivity.
 Gee, that'd be pretty darned exciting now wouldn't it!
 The real answer is to effect the best compromise one is able to within reason.